mouryarishabh-17/ecommerce-data-warehouse/README.md

 ## 📌 Project Overview
 This project demonstrates an **end-to-end batch ETL pipeline** for an e-commerce business.
-It ingests raw data, applies transformations and data quality checks, and loads analytics-ready data into a PostgreSQL data warehouse for reporting and visualization.
+It ingests raw data, applies transformations and data quality checks, and loads analytics-ready data into a PostgreSQL data warehouse for reporting and visualisation.

-The project is designed to reflect **real-world data engineering practices** including:
+The project is designed to reflect **real-world data engineering practices,** including:
 - Reproducible ETL pipelines
 - Data quality enforcement
 - Warehouse modeling